Abekuone/SBEKUONE/README.md

 -Hi !
 I'm @SBEKUONE.
-I’m interested by programming adn business.
+I’m interested by programming and business meeting.
-I’m currently learning how to built make more than what I done last time; So I’m looking to collaborate on with evry body which intererest to create a business app This is my WhatsApp Number : +226 54 87 96 75 | My mail : sbekuonesome@gmail.com Thank You !
+I’m currently learning how to built make more than what I done last time; So I’m looking for collaborating on any project
+This is my WhatsApp Number : +226 54 87 96 75 | My mail : sbekuonesome@gmail.com
+Thank You !